JhonnatanDouglas/JhonnatanDouglas/README.md

 <br>
 <br>

-### Expertise nas seguintes tecnologias, bibliotecas e frameworks
+### Expertise in the following technologies, libraries, and frameworks

 ### Frontend